jkzhang7/jkzhang7.github.io/_pages/about.md

   - /about.html
 ---

-A software egineer at NVIDIA, workong on deep learning compilers and inferecne.
+A software engineer at NVIDIA, working on deep learning compilers and inference.